dropbox/dropbox-sdk-obj-c/README.md

 github "https://github.com/dropbox/dropbox-sdk-obj-c" ~> 6.0.0
 ```

+To integrate the Dropbox Objective-C SDK into your project, take the following steps:

-Then, run the following command to checkout and build the Dropbox Objective-C SDK repository:
+Run the following command to checkout and build the Dropbox Objective-C SDK repository:

 ##### iOS